 Bachelor of Science in Dental Hygiene

-The Bachelor of Science in Dental Hygiene program prepares students to become registered dental hygienists.
-Our program serves as both an entry-level program with a competitive selection process and also as a degree completion program that allows graduates from the UAA and UAF AAS Dental Hygiene programs the opportunity to increase their education to the baccalaureate level.
+The Bachelor of Science in Dental Hygiene prepares students to become registered dental hygienists.
+Our program serves as both an entry-level program with a competitive selection process and also as a degree completion program that allows graduates from the UAA and UAF Associate of Applied Science in Dental Hygiene the opportunity to increase their education to the baccalaureate level.
 Admission as a degree-completion student does not require a competitive selection process.
 The program offers students entry-level skills in dental hygiene as well as a broader background in community oral health and additional training in other areas of dental hygiene practice tailored to the students' interests.

 - Satisfy the Application and Admission Requirements for Baccalaureate Programs.